abbbi/bpf-hotclone/README.md

 hot clone a running device using BPF trace to get changed data while copy.
-Requires bash and bpftrace installed.
+Requires bash, grep, dd and bpftrace.

 Inspired by hot-clone: